Anush79/Quiz-for-NeoG_mark2/README.md

 # Quiz-for-NeoG_mark2
 It is just a simple quiz CLI app made for kids about India.
 Play this MCQ based Quiz if You want to test your primary GK knowledge.

-###You will get one 5 points for correct answer and -1 point for each wrong answer.
+#### You will get one 5 points for correct answer and -1 point for each wrong answer.
 Have fun playing this with your friends.

 After each question , right or wrong, marks will be calculated and shown to you.
 At the end of the game Highscores will be printed.
+#### Tech stack
+  - Vanilla JS

 I have used **chalk Library** for Cli styling to make it look good.
 Hope you like it.
 Here is the screenshot.